s-sohani/knowledge/Kuber/Objects/5-SERVICES.md

 - Load balancing
 - Service discovery

-### Manually configuring service endpoints
+### Manually configuring service endpoints (External Service)
-To create a service with manually managed endpoints, you need to create both a Service and an Endpoints resource.
+To create a service with manually managed endpoints, you need to create both a Service and an Endpoints resource to connect External Service.
 ```
 # CREATING A SERVICE WITHOUT A SELECTOR
 apiVersion: v1